-3.1.1 Insured Costs ("Direct Medical Costs")
+3.1.1 Insured Costs ("Direct Medical")

-Insured costs should be considered in economic evaluations carried out on behalf of IQWiG.
+Insured costs should be the main type of expense considered in economic evaluations carried out on behalf of IQWiG.

 Insured costs reflect the monetary value of the health care resources that are consumed during the provision of a particular heath care service and are covered by insurance.
 Typical examples are the cost of a physician visit, of a hospital stay, or of a laboratory test.
-These costs are what payers cover and thus are the cornerstone of health economic analyses, as evidenced by their prominence in the guidelines of many countries and agencies [32-34].
-For example, the guidelines produced by the Government of Australia [35] state that "direct medical costs" must be included in their economic analyses while indirect costs are discouraged.
-A similar emphasis on insured costs exists in Finland [36] and Italy [37].
-Even in countries such as Germany, where a broader perspective has been encouraged [2,38], many studies include only insured costs [39-42].
+These costs are what payers cover and thus are the cornerstone of health economic analyses, as evidenced by their prominence in the guidelines of many countries and agencies [31-33].
+For example, the Guidelines produced by the Government of Australia [34] state that "direct medical costs" must be included in their economic analyses while indirect costs are discouraged.
+A similar emphasis on insured costs exists in Finland [35] and Italy [36].
+Even in countries such as Germany, where a broader perspective has been encouraged [2,37], many studies include only insured costs [38-41].

-3.1.2 Not Insured Health Care Costs ("Direct Non-Medical Costs")
+3.1.2 Not Insured Health Care Costs ("Direct Non-Medical")

-Health care costs not covered by insurance should also be included.
+Health care costs not covered by insurance can be included if they are a major component in a particular therapeutic area.

-Health care costs not covered by insurance, often referred to as out-of-pocket expenses, are those that are not paid for by the third-party payer.
-These may include co-payments, over-the-counter medications that are not covered and transportation for visits.
-These costs are usually borne by patients and their families and may be significant.
-In Germany, a portion of the costs traditionally thought of as "out-of-pocket" are covered by the Sickness Funds [43], and thus form a part of the insured costs and should be addressed in IQWiG's economic evaluations [44,45].
-Indeed, during the period from 1992 to 2002, the out-of-pocket portion of health expenditures rose from 10.7% to 12.2% in Germany [46].
+Direct costs not covered by insurance, often referred to as out-of-pocket expenses, are those that are not covered by the third-party payer, such as co-payments, deductibles, over-the-counter medications that are not covered and transportation for visits.
+These costs are usually borne by patients and their families and may or may not be relevant to an economic analysis depending on the perspective, the health care system and its reimbursement practices.
+In

+Germany, a portion of the costs traditionally thought of as "out-of-pocket" are covered by the Sickness Funds [42], and thus form a part of the insured costs and should be addressed in German economic evaluations [43,44].
+Indeed, during the period from 1992 to 2002, the out-of-pocket portion of health expenditures rose from 10.7% to 12.2% in Germany [45].

 In one study designed specifically to address the patient's perspective, the proportion of direct costs borne out-of-pocket was estimated.
-The investigators reported this to be 15.3% of the direct costs for rheumatoid arthritis care [44].
+The investigators reported this to be 15.3% of the direct costs for rheumatoid arthritis care [43].
 Figure 3-1 provides the distribution by category and shows that the bulk consists of non-physician services (e.g., therapists), medications and transportation.

-Figure 3-1 Types of out-of-pocket expenses and proportion of direct costs for management of rheumatoid arthritis in Germany (based on data from [44]).
+Figure 3-1 Types of out-of-pocket expenses and proportion of direct costs for management of rheumatoid arthritis in Germany (based on data from [34]).

 It could be argued that only the portion of direct non-medical costs covered by the SHI (and thus part of the Insured Costs) should be included in evaluations carried out for IQWiG.
-As the perspective is that of the insured citizens, however, all direct costs borne by them should be included.
+If the perspective is that of the insured citizens, however, then all direct costs borne by them should be included.